 Fire a User Signal to Verify Your Dot Placement¶

 If you want to verify if your dot is placed correctly, you can check if your pixel is firing on your web page with the following pattern in this example:

 The value of XXXXXX and YYYYYYY should match your own Dot on the Dot view page.

 How It Works¶

-Once you’ve installed Dot tags as part of your Dot instrumentation, this handy tool lets you verify if those tags are sending all the necessary parameters required by Dynamic Product Ads.
+Once you’ve installed Dot tags as part of your Dot instrumentation, this handy tool lets you verify if those tags are sending all the necessary parameters required by Native Feed Ads.

 The tool performs a simple check on the required parameters, as shown below: